ritza-co/internal-articles/docs/cloudflare-rwsdk-real-time.md

 ### Setting Up the Database Schema

-**Database simplification:** RedwoodSDK uses Prisma for database management, which means you define your schema declaratively instead of writing raw SQL migrations.
+**Database simplification:** RedwoodSDK uses Prisma for database management, which means you define your schema declaratively instead of writing SQL migrations.
 Your fresh project already includes User and Credential models for authentication (which you had to build from scratch in Cloudflare Workers), but we need to add polling functionality.

 Compare this to the Cloudflare Workers approach where you wrote a 50-line SQL migration file.
 Here you'll define the same schema in just a few lines of Prisma syntax.